square/react-square-payment-form/docs/charging.md

 ## 4. Take a payment

-On your backend, take this nonce and create a charge using Square's Payments API.
-You can read the [Take and Refund Payments](https://developer.squareup.com/docs/payments-api/take-and-refund-payments) guide to learn how to create a payment.
+On your backend, take this nonce and create a payment using Square's Payments API.
+You can read the [Payments and Refunds Overview](https://developer.squareup.com/docs/payments-api/overview) guide to learn how to create a payment.

 ```
 def create